LatinScribe/misty-water-effect/README.md

 ```
 All that will be generated are black box placeholders, which can be found in STUDENT.md.
 Once something is implemented, try running `main.py` again.

-**Note:** it could be possible that because of `PATH` issues, there is a redirect to an incorrect python version when running the above command.
-One example would be the command `python` starting up `python2.7` instead of `python3.7` despite being in the correct environment.
-This can cause issues with the OpenCV version for `python3.7`.
-It's possible to diagose this issue by running `which python` in your environment and checking that
-you are using the Python in said environment.
+**Note:** It could be possible that because of `PATH` issues, there is a redirect to an incorrect python version when running the above command.
+One example would be the command `python` starting up `python2.7` instead of `python3.X` despite being in the correct environment.
+It's possible to diagose this issue by running `which python` in your environment and checking that you are using the Python version that you expected.

-**Update:** some students have found that swapping out the command `python` for `python3` and `pip` for `pip3` may fix the issue above.
+**Note:** If you are running on the `teach.cs` server you do not need to use conda or install any of the dependencies.
+You should be able to run the code as is.

 ## Before you start